YonsiG/Ceres_looping_module/README.md

 Author: GUYANXI
 Date: 02-09-2019
-Last Modified: 16-09-2019
+Last Modified: 02-03-2022

-This package is used for ZZZ BSM study.
+This package is used for general looping ntuples.

 All the source codes are stored in "source_code" folder.
-The final_state_study_4channels.C file is used for selecting final state and ee/mm/em/all channel study, seperately.
-The truth_level_study.C file is used for truth level 3 Zbosons study.
-The final_state_2F ( 1F2J / 4J ).C are used for 2fatjets ( 1fatjet+2jet / 4jets )
-Either of them need to be copied and renamed as "ZZZAna.C" for use.
+The ZZZAna.h is for loading branches, initialize and save root files.
+The ZZZAna.C is the main looping and event selection code.
+The makeHists.h + makeHists.C is for making histgrams.

-<1> source ~/command.txt
+<1> source command.txt

-<2> cd source_code
+<2> . gcc.sh
-    ./gcc.sh

-<3> cd ../run
-    ./run.sh

-<4> ./run_ZJet.sh
+<3> ./ZZZAna.exe filelist/filename.txt Signal